SelmanB/Genoob/README.md

 *proportional to exp[fk] where f is the fitness function and k is the inverse temperature coefficient.

+*With crossover disabled and this set to a high rate, the algorithm automatically becomes a "Simulated Annealing" algorithm

 It will probably be better to code in c++ and make the program such that the current progress will be printed in a file upon termination of the program.